abhilash-reddyk/GDG-WEBDEV/README.md

 //click on the files

-Home,Product,cart,Price are the deployed .jsx folders forthis project and .css also there for designing purpose i additionally also used css
+Layout,Home,Product,cart,Price are the deployed .jsx folders forthis project and .css also there for designing purpose i additionally also used css

 //header Routing